zig-robotics/rosidl/README.md

 # Zig package for rosidl and rosidl_typesupport

+**This repo is deprecated, please see the [zigros mono repo](https://github.com/zig-robotics/zigros) for updates.**
+Maintaining individual repos paired with the zig package manager is too error prone.

 This provides a zig package for the ROS2 rosidl project, as well as some zig helpers to streamline interface generation within the zig build system.
 This currently targets zig 0.13 and ROS Jazzy.